Protocol For Construction And Engineering Disputes

-The Defendant’s response should now contain a brief and proportionate summary of the response and any counterclaim and must identify the names of any third parties the defendant intends to or is considering submitting to a pre-action process.
+The Defendant’s response should now contain a brief and proportionate summary of the response.
+Any counterclaim and must identify the names of any third parties the defendant intends to, or is considering submitting to a pre-action process.

 The time limit for a Claimant to respond to any counterclaim has been shortened from 28 to 21 days and such a response should be brief and proportionate summary.

-The aim of the protocol is for the parties to meet without prejudice at least once before formal court proceedings begin has changed to an expectation that the parties should usually meet on a without prejudice basis.
+The aim of the protocol is for the parties to meet without prejudice.
+This is to be at least once before formal court proceedings begin.
+An expectation that the parties should usually meet on, a without prejudice basis.

-The time limit for holding a pre-action meeting has been shortened from 28 days to 21 days after the receipt of the defendant’s letter of response (or after the claimant’s response to the counterclaim).
+The time limit for holding a pre-action meeting has been shortened from 28 days to 21 days.
+This is after the receipt of the defendant’s letter of response (or after the claimant’s response to the counterclaim).

 Top Tip: Since the parties are taking steps to resolve the dispute without litigation.
 The meeting can now take the form of an Alternative Dispute Resolution process e.g mediation.

 Parties need to consider whether expert evidence is likely to be required at the pre-action stage.
 This may be from an Architect, Surveyor or building professional.

 Expert evidence can be obtained solely or jointly basis.
 If the dispute concerns complex issues then an expert may be relevant.
 Otherwise it may not be appropriate to disclose the identity of such experts to the opposing party.